-The contraceptive support website, Bedsider.org, has launched a special Bedsider Providers website designed for clinicians and others who provide sexual health information to young adults.
-Among the many helpful features of this site are a section featuring Bedsider resources for your practice including step-by-step instructions for setting up birth control and appointment reminders for your patients, shareable information and photos for use on your own website or in your practice, a “provider to provider" section with articles written by peers, and a “Bedsider Research” section that will highlight findings from various studies that have evaluated how Bedsider works for both patients and providers.
+The contraceptive support website Bedsider has launched a special Bedsider Providers website designed for clinicians and others who provide sexual health information to young adults.
+Among the features of this site are a section with educational materials for order, digital tools for setting up birth control and appointment reminders and finding a health clinic, shareable information and photos for use on your own website or in your practice, a “provider to provider" section with articles written by peers, with a “Bedsider Research” section highlighting findings from studies that have evaluated how Bedsider works for both patients and providers.

-Bedsider and the Association of Reproductive Health Professionals (ARHP) have also partnered to create a LARC provider locator, a free web and mobile-friendly directory where women can find local providers who can insert an implant or an IUD.
+This free web-based and mobile-friendly directory created jointly by the Association of Reproductive Health Professionals (ARHP) and Bedsider helps women find local providers who can insert an implant or an IUD.
 If you would like to add your information to the provider locator, click here to register.